tmjns/Meow/README.md

 ## Setup:
 This project was built with the PlatformIO IDE.
 I recommend you to install the PlatformIO extension for Visual Studio Code before you start.
-Clone this repo and open the ```src``` folder with your code editor.
+Clone this repo and open the ```src``` folder.

 #### Soft Access Point:
 You'll find the WiFi settings for the initial soft access point in the ```data``` folder.
 After a successful upload to the ESP32, 'Meow' will appear in your WiFi network list.